suse110/gitskills/README.md

 gitskills
 =========
-reating a new branch is quick.
+reating a new branch is quick AND simple.